 As briefly mentioned, one of the main reasons some mobile homes fare better in certain areas, rather than others, is because the stigma of owning a portable residence is still present.

 That said, as this particular type of housing becomes more and more popular, or widely accepted, it is only a matter of time before manufactured homes are viewed as amazing long-term investments across the country.
+Learn more about why manufactured homes are becoming more popular here.

 Overall, purchasing a mobile home is a good investment.
 If you are looking to buy a few mobile residences, and rent them out, now is a good time to strike.